CharStiles/signTool/README.md

 # Sign Tool
-Brought to you by [Future Sketches](https://www.media.mit.edu/groups/future-sketches/overview/) at the MIT Media Lab.
+Brought to you by [Future Sketches](https://www.media.mit.edu/groups/future-sketches/overview/) group at the MIT Media Lab.